(316) 721-5500 (316) 721-5500

 Wills, Estates & Trusts

-Estates & Trust Agreements
+Estate & Trust Agreements

 What is a Living Trust?

 Like a will, a living trust is a document that spells out your plans in regards to your assets, dependents, and heirs.
 A will becomes effective only after you die, whereas, a living trust can be created while you’re alive.
 A living trust also avoids probate, meaning a faster distribution of your assets.
+Our estate lawyers can help you develop a living trust that will allow you and trustees to efficiently manage assets in life and after.

-Don’t Delay, Update your Estate Plan
+Don’t Delay Your Estate Plan

 Everything that you own, such as your home, automobiles, furniture, real estate, checking and savings accounts, investments, life insurance, personal possessions, are considered your estate.
 Estate planning is a process in which you make a plan as to who will own these possessions once you die.